kaniket7209/Amazon-Data-fetcher-Script/Readme.md

 npm install cheerio
 npm install request

-To uss=e this just write the command as follows
+To use this just write the command as follows

 node app.js "Nokia 6.1"